 Up until now, my small daycare and boarding business supported the rescue.
-The rescue dogs (and sometimes cats, rabbits, guinea pigs…) have slowly taken over the boarding facility while we raise money to build the shelter in the barn next door.
+The rescue dogs (and sometimes cats, rabbits, guinea pigs…) have slowly taken over the boarding facility while we raise money to build the rescue in the barn next door.
 We have been so lucky to have our community donate the food so we don’t have to worry about that.
 Each adoption fee helps to fund the next dog getting fixed and vaccinated.
 We also had a couple “Legacy” donations of $5000 which keeps a tiny cushion in the bank

 for when things happen.
 Things like a parvo diagnosis.
 For the three years we have been a nonprofit, we have floated along.
 But during these uncertain times, I can’t predict how things will look in a month or a year.
 Things haven’t recovered for the for-profit, the Paycheck Protection Program funds have run out, and I feel overwhelmed and a little helpless.
 But this little bat-

 eared dog needs my help right now.
 So that’s what I’ll concentrate on as I continue this rescue life.